About This Course

 The course will equip you with the essential skills that enable you to understand and interpret the history and culture (written and visual) of the past.
 It will introduce new and innovative methodologies that bring fresh insights into medieval times, and that allow us to reconstruct in considerable detail how people understood their world, and how they lived their lives.
 There are modules that explore and apply research methods, and also modules that train you in how these methods and skills can be used by graduates in their employment.
-Work experience is an integral part of the course giving you the opportunity to apply your knowledge and interpretative skills in the working environment of a museum.
+An essential part of the MA is instruction and experience in applied skills that allow you to create and publish an online exhibition and develop your expertise in public history, by working with the university’s Special Collections and digital humanities environment.
 You will also be guided in how to develop your ability to present your findings both orally and in writing.

 Occupations associated with the MA in Medieval History

 MA in Medieval History students have gone on to pursue doctorates with scholarship support; work in financial services; in university lecturing posts; in curatorial and museum posts.